-The HCPC visited the programme at the education provider as it was a new programme which was seeking HCPC approval for the first time.
-This visit assessed the programme against the standards of education and training (SETs) and considered whether those who complete the programme meet the standards of proficiency (SOPs) for their part of the Register.
+The HCPC visited the programme at the education provider to consider major changes proposed to the programme.
+The major change affected the following standards - the programme management and resources, curriculum, practice placements and assessment.
+The programme was already approved by the HCPC and this visit assessed whether the programme continued to meet the standards of education and training (SETs) and continued to ensure that those who complete the programme meet the standards of proficiency (SOPs) for their part of the Register.

 This visit was part of a joint event.
 The education provider and the professional body considered their accreditation of the programme.
-The visit also considered the following programmes; BSc (Hons) Occupational Therapy - Part Time, MSc Occupational Therapy (Pre-registration) - Full time accelerated and Post Graduate Diploma in Occupational Therapy - Full time accelerated.
+The visit also considered the following programmes; BSc (Hons) Occupational Therapy - Full time, MSc Occupational Therapy (Pre-registration) - Full time accelerated and Post Graduate Diploma in Occupational Therapy - Full time accelerated.
 The education provider, the professional body and the HCPC formed a joint panel, with an independent chair and secretary, supplied by the education provider.
 Whilst the joint panel participated in collaborative scrutiny of all the programmes and dialogue throughout the visit; this report covers the HCPC's recommendations on this programme only.
-Separate reports exist for the other programmes.
+A separate report exists for the new full time route of this programme.
 As an independent regulatory body, the HCPC's recommended outcome is independent and impartial and based solely on the HCPC's standards.
-Separate reports, produced by the education provider and the professional body outline their decisions on the programmes' status.
+A separate report, produced by the education provider and the professional body, outline their decisions on the programmes' status.